First Year Foundations

-The offices of Student Development and Academic Affairs have partnered to create unique experiences for first year students.
-Our First Year Experience (FYE) program is designed to provide support and encouragement to new students at Young Harris College to help ensure their personal and academic success.
-Students who actively engage in the FYE components are more likely to be successful and have a more enriching college experience.
-Two very important pieces of the FYE program are the First Year Foundations course and Common Reading Program.
+The offices of Student Development and Academic Affairs have partnered to create unique experiences for first-year students.
+Our First Year Foundations (FOUN 1000) class is designed to provide support and encouragement to new students to help ensure personal and academic success.
+All students who enter the institution as full-time, first-time degree-seeking undergraduate students must complete the FYF course during their first semester.
+Students who actively engage in the class are more likely to be successful and have a more enriching college experience.
+As part of this experience, all students are asked to read a "common book" prior to arriving on campus.

 What is First Year Foundations?

 The First Year Foundations course (FOUN 1000) provides an opportunity for students to work with a YHC faculty or staff member and an upper-class student peer mentor to help them understand what it takes to succeed in college.
 First-year students will work through adjusting to college, learning to manage time and stress, setting priorities and understanding academics and campus life.
 The First Year Foundations course is a great way to begin life as a college student.

 The two-credit hour course serves as a general education elective.
 The class meets during a student’s first semester, which is exactly the time when incoming students are finding their way and forming college goals.

 - Institutional Connectedness: Provide a deeper understanding of YHC and how to get the most out of your time as a student.

 - Personal Relationships: Foster the development of meaningful relationships with students, faculty, staff and the community.